Helperbird/website/src/pages/help/how-to-login-to-helperbird.md

   OpenDyslexic
 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
-featureTitle: How to login into Helperbird
+cardTitle: How to login into Helperbird
 featureDescription: Discover how to login to Helperbird to access your Pro features.
 tags: guideFeatures
 date: 2016-01-01